 The second, more negative response, was from people who didn’t use Strava and often had strong opinions about the service.
 I’ll step lightly over the details here.
 But, while I want to avoid being critical (because I’m genuinely not), I want to share a variety of the responses I saw:

-- I don’t use this dataset, so it can’t tell you anything about how I cycle
+- I don’t use this app, so it can’t tell you anything about how I cycle

 - I don’t understand why people might use the service, so I’m suspicious of what the data might include